‘Scoring in the final opened more doors’ – Amuneke reflects on winning '94 Afcon with Nigeria | Goal.com

 Notably, he led the Nigeria U17 team to win the 2015 Fifa U17 World Cup in Chile and also helped Tanzania qualify for the 2019 Afcon – their first in 39 years.

-Currently, he is with Egyptian Premier League side Misr Lel Makkasa as director of the club's academies across Africa.
+Currently, he is with Egyptian Premier League side Misr Lel Makkasa as Sport Director.